ABOUT

 EN

-Romane Iskaria is a French photographer and artist based in Brussels, Belgium (1997).
-She graduated with a Master's degree in photography from ENSAV La Cambre in 2022 and a DNA (National Diploma in Plastic Arts) from INSEAAM Beaux Arts in Marseille in 2018.
-She also completed an exchange at the U-LAVAL Visual Arts school in Quebec, Canada.
+Romane Iskaria (born in 1997) is a French photographer and artist based in Brussels, Belgium.
+Of Assyrian and Italian descent.
+She holds a Master’s degree with mention in Photography and visual arts of space from ENSAV La Cambre (Brussels, 2022) and a DNAP with distinction (National Diploma of Fine Arts) from INSEAM Beaux-Arts of Marseille (2018).
+She also studied at the School of Visual Arts at Laval University in Quebec, Canada.

-Romane is laureate of TIFF 2024 Emerging Belgian Photography, by FOMU Fotomuseum Antwerpen and the european platform FUTURES Photography.
+Romane was awarded the TIFF 2024 Emerging Belgian Photography Award, presented by FOMU Fotomuseum Antwerp in partnership with the European platform FUTURES Photography.

-Her work has been shown in solo and group exhibitions: in the United States (ART-ARK Gallery in San Jose, California; Assyrian Policy Institute in Washington, D.C.), in Brazil (João Pessoa Paraíba Nordeste Art Gallery of the Energisa Institute), in France (Circulation(s) Cent-Quatre Festival in Paris, Lille Art-Up Centre Photographique in Lille, La Grande Vitrine Gallery in Arles, HLM Gallery in Marseille), in Belgium (FOMU Fotomuseum Antwerp, S.M.A.K Museum in Ghent, House of European History Brussels, TAMAT Museum in Tournai, BPS22, Art-Brussels Off, Prix Médiatine, Hangar Art Photo Center, TICK-TACK Gallery, Tiny-Gallery, Fondation Carrefour des Arts), in Armenia (French Consulate in Yerevan), in Italy (L’Asilo in Naples), and in the Netherlands (Flemish Cultural Center).
-Brakke-grond, Noorderlicht Festival).
+Her work has been exhibited internationally, including in the United States (Assyrian National Convention in Anaheim, ART-ARK Gallery in California, Assyrian Policy Institute in Washington, D.C.), in Brazil (Energisa Institute Gallery, João Pessoa, Paraíba), in France (Circulation(s) Festival at Centquatre-Paris, Lille Art-Up at the Centre Photographique, La Grande Vitrine in Arles, Galerie HLM in Marseille), in Belgium (FOMU Fotomuseum Antwerp, S.M.A.K Museum in Ghent, House of European History in Brussels, TAMAT Museum in Tournai, BPS22, Art-Brussels Off, Médiatine Prize, Hangar Photo Center, TICK-TACK Gallery, Tiny-Gallery, Fondation Carrefour des Arts), in Armenia (French Consulate in Yerevan), in Italy (L’Asilo in Naples), and in the Netherlands (Flemish Cultural Center De Brakke Grond, Noorderlicht Festival).

-Romane Iskaria is a French photographer and artist based in Brussels, Belgium (1997).
-She graduated with a Master's degree in photography from ENSAV La Cambre in 2022 and a DNA (National Diploma in Plastic Arts) from INSEAAM Beaux Arts in Marseille in 2018.
-She also completed an exchange at the U-LAVAL Visual Arts school in Quebec, Canada.
+Romane Iskaria (born in 1997) is a French photographer and artist based in Brussels, Belgium.
+Of Assyrian and Italian descent.
+She holds a Master’s degree with mention in Photography and visual arts of space from ENSAV La Cambre (Brussels, 2022) and a DNAP with distinction (National Diploma of Fine Arts) from INSEAM Beaux-Arts of Marseille (2018).
+She also studied at the School of Visual Arts at Laval University in Quebec, Canada.

-Romane is laureate of TIFF 2024 Emerging Belgian Photography, by FOMU Fotomuseum Antwerpen and the european platform FUTURES Photography.
+Romane was awarded the TIFF 2024 Emerging Belgian Photography Award, presented by FOMU Fotomuseum Antwerp in partnership with the European platform FUTURES Photography.

-Her work has been shown in solo and group exhibitions: in the United States (ART-ARK Gallery in San Jose, California; Assyrian Policy Institute in Washington, D.C.), in Brazil (João Pessoa Paraíba Nordeste Art Gallery of the Energisa Institute), in France (Circulation(s) Cent-Quatre Festival in Paris, Lille Art-Up Centre Photographique in Lille, La Grande Vitrine Gallery in Arles, HLM Gallery in Marseille), in Belgium (FOMU Fotomuseum Antwerp, S.M.A.K Museum in Ghent, House of European History Brussels, TAMAT Museum in Tournai, BPS22, Art-Brussels Off, Prix Médiatine, Hangar Art Photo Center, TICK-TACK Gallery, Tiny-Gallery, Fondation Carrefour des Arts), in Armenia (French Consulate in Yerevan), in Italy (L’Asilo in Naples), and in the Netherlands (Flemish Cultural Center).
-Brakke-grond, Noorderlicht Festival).
+Her work has been exhibited internationally, including in the United States (Assyrian National Convention in Anaheim, ART-ARK Gallery in California, Assyrian Policy Institute in Washington, D.C.), in Brazil (Energisa Institute Gallery, João Pessoa, Paraíba), in France (Circulation(s) Festival at Centquatre-Paris, Lille Art-Up at the Centre Photographique, La Grande Vitrine in Arles, Galerie HLM in Marseille), in Belgium (FOMU Fotomuseum Antwerp, S.M.A.K Museum in Ghent, House of European History in Brussels, TAMAT Museum in Tournai, BPS22, Art-Brussels Off, Médiatine Prize, Hangar Photo Center, TICK-TACK Gallery, Tiny-Gallery, Fondation Carrefour des Arts), in Armenia (French Consulate in Yerevan), in Italy (L’Asilo in Naples), and in the Netherlands (Flemish Cultural Center De Brakke Grond, Noorderlicht Festival).

 FR

-Romane Iskaria est une photographe et artiste française basée à Bruxelles en Belgique (1997).
-Elle est diplômée d’un Master de photographie à l’ENSAV La Cambre en 2022 et d’un DNA (Diplôme National d’Arts Plastiques) de l’INSEAAM Beaux Arts de Marseille en 2018.
-Elle a aussi réalisé un échange à l’école d’Arts Visuel U-LAVAL à Québec au Canada.
+Romane Iskaria (née en 1997) est une photographe et artiste française, basée à Bruxelles en Belgique.
+D’origine assyrienne et italienne.
+Elle est diplômée d’un Master en photographie et arts visuels de l’espace de l’ENSAV La Cambre avec mention (Bruxelles Belgique, 2022) et d’un DNA (Diplôme National d’Arts Plastiques) avec distinction de l’INSEAM Beaux-Arts de Marseille France (2018).
+Elle a également étudié à l'École d'arts visuels de l’Université Laval à Québec, au Canada.

-Son travail a été montré dans des expositions personnelles et collectives : aux États-Unis (ART- ARK Gallery à San José, Californie ; Assyrian Policy Institute à Washington D.C.), au Brésil (Galerie d'art de l'Institut Energisa) João Pessoa Paraíba Nordeste, en France (Festival Circulation(s) Cent-Quatre Paris, Lille Art-Up Centre Photographique de Lille, galerie La Grande Vitrine à Arles, galerie HLM à Marseille), en Belgique (FOMU Fotomuseum Anvers, musée S.M.A.K à Gand, House of European History Brussels, musée TAMAT à Tournai, BPS22, Art-Brussels Off, Prix Médiatine, Hangar Art Photo Center, galerie TICK-TACK, Tiny-Gallery, Fondation Carrefour des Arts), en Arménie (Consulat de France à Erevan), en Italie (L’Asilo à Naples) et aux Pays-Bas (Centre culturel Flamand Brakke-grond, Festival Noorderlicht).
+Son travail a été exposé internationalement : aux États-Unis (Assyrian National Convention Anaheim (CA), ART- ARK Gallery (CA), Assyrian Policy Institute (W.D.C), au Brésil (Institut Energisa) João Pessoa Paraíba Nordeste, en France (Festival Circulation(s) Cent-Quatre Paris, Lille Art-Up Centre Photographique de Lille, galerie La Grande Vitrine à Arles, galerie HLM à Marseille), en Belgique (FOMU Fotomuseum Anvers, musée S.M.A.K Gand, House of European History Brussels, musée TAMAT à Tournai, BPS22, Art-Brussels Off, Prix Médiatine, Hangar Art Photo Center, galerie TICK-TACK, Tiny-Gallery, Fondation Carrefour des Arts), en Arménie (Consulat de France à Erevan), en Italie (L’Asilo à Naples) et aux Pays-Bas (Centre culturel Flamand Brakke-grond, Festival Noorderlicht).

-Romane Iskaria est une photographe et artiste française basée à Bruxelles en Belgique (1997).
-Elle est diplômée d’un Master de photographie à l’ENSAV La Cambre en 2022 et d’un DNA (Diplôme National d’Arts Plastiques) de l’INSEAAM Beaux Arts de Marseille en 2018.
-Elle a aussi réalisé un échange à l’école d’Arts Visuel U-LAVAL à Québec au Canada.
+Romane Iskaria (née en 1997) est une photographe et artiste française, basée à Bruxelles en Belgique.
+D’origine assyrienne et italienne.
+Elle est diplômée d’un Master en photographie et arts visuels de l’espace de l’ENSAV La Cambre avec mention (Bruxelles Belgique, 2022) et d’un DNA (Diplôme National d’Arts Plastiques) avec distinction de l’INSEAM Beaux-Arts de Marseille France (2018).
+Elle a également étudié à l'École d'arts visuels de l’Université Laval à Québec, au Canada.

-Son travail a été montré dans des expositions personnelles et collectives : aux États-Unis (ART- ARK Gallery à San José, Californie ; Assyrian Policy Institute à Washington D.C.), au Brésil (Galerie d'art de l'Institut Energisa) João Pessoa Paraíba Nordeste, en France (Festival Circulation(s) Cent-Quatre Paris, Lille Art-Up Centre Photographique de Lille, galerie La Grande Vitrine à Arles, galerie HLM à Marseille), en Belgique (FOMU Fotomuseum Anvers, musée S.M.A.K à Gand, House of European History Brussels, musée TAMAT à Tournai, BPS22, Art-Brussels Off, Prix Médiatine, Hangar Art Photo Center, galerie TICK-TACK, Tiny-Gallery, Fondation Carrefour des Arts), en Arménie (Consulat de France à Erevan), en Italie (L’Asilo à Naples) et aux Pays-Bas (Centre culturel Flamand Brakke-grond, Festival Noorderlicht).
+Son travail a été exposé internationalement : aux États-Unis (Assyrian National Convention Anaheim (CA), ART- ARK Gallery (CA), Assyrian Policy Institute (W.D.C), au Brésil (Institut Energisa) João Pessoa Paraíba Nordeste, en France (Festival Circulation(s) Cent-Quatre Paris, Lille Art-Up Centre Photographique de Lille, galerie La Grande Vitrine à Arles, galerie HLM à Marseille), en Belgique (FOMU Fotomuseum Anvers, musée S.M.A.K Gand, House of European History Brussels, musée TAMAT à Tournai, BPS22, Art-Brussels Off, Prix Médiatine, Hangar Art Photo Center, galerie TICK-TACK, Tiny-Gallery, Fondation Carrefour des Arts), en Arménie (Consulat de France à Erevan), en Italie (L’Asilo à Naples) et aux Pays-Bas (Centre culturel Flamand Brakke-grond, Festival Noorderlicht).

 Text on Romane Iskaria work by Brazilian art critic Ana Luisa Lima, published in the .tiff Emerging Belgian Photography magazine 2024.